 Fast forward ten years, and Bob’s financial situation has changed dramatically.
 Bob’s previously unmarried daughter is now married with three children.
 Bob became a business partner with his new son-in-law and now owns multiple agricultural properties in Kentucky as well as a vacation home in Florida.
 What used to be a simple estate has grown into a complex compilation of investment accounts, business accounts, out-of-state properties, and multiple potential heirs.
 Based on the new complexity of Bob’s assets, a revocable trust is a better option for Bob and his family.

-Assuming the revocable trust is properly funded and structed, Bob will be able to avoid probate, streamline the management and distribution of his assets at his death, and provide a privacy shield for his family’s financial situation.
+Assuming the revocable trust is properly funded and structured, Bob will be able to avoid probate, streamline the management and distribution of his assets at his death, and provide a privacy shield for his family’s financial situation.

-Whether your situation is similar to Bob’s, or if you simply are interested in further protecting what you value, a Clarksville estate planning attorney can help you determine if a trust is the right option for you.
+Whether your situation is similar to Bob’s, or if you simply are interested in further protecting what you value, a Tennessee estate planning lawyer can help you determine if a trust is the right option for you.
 Before you meet with your attorney consider the following questions:

 - How important is it to avoid probate?

 - How important is financial privacy?